racheljiang310/dhl/MAIN/ssds.md

 ----
 ## M.2 Form Factor

-Shape and Size: M.2 SSDs are rectangular with length (first two digits = the width in mm, last two represent the length).
+Shape and Size: M.2 SSDs are rectangular with length (first two digits = the width in mm, last two represent the length). **They are installed directly to motherboard**

 Keying: M.2 SSDs have notches (keys) on the edge connector to indicate their supported interfaces (e.g., SATA, PCIe NVMe).

 |          |     |     |